Data Processing Addendum

 This Data Processing Addendum (“DPA”) to the Agreement, or other similar master agreement relating to certain Services with Elevate Security, Inc. (the “Agreement”) between Customer and Elevate Security, Inc. (“Elevate”), to reflect the parties’ agreement about Processing of Personal Data, when applicable, in accordance with the requirements of Data Protection Laws and Regulations.
 References to the Agreement will be construed as including without limitation this DPA.

-“Data Protection Laws and Regulations” means the regulations of the European Union, the European Economic Area and their member states, Switzerland and the United Kingdom, applicable to the Processing of Personal Data under the Agreement, including the EU Directive 95/46/EC (the “Directive”) and, when effective, the General Data Protection Regulation (Regulation (EU) 2016/679) (“GDPR”); “Personal Data” means an information relating to an identified or identifiable natural person that is governed by the Data Protection Laws; “Data Subject,” “Controller,” “Processor,” and Processing” shall have the meaning as defined under the Directive, and when in effect, GDPR.
+“Data Protection Laws and Regulations” means the regulations of the European Union, the European Economic Area and their member states, Switzerland and the United Kingdom, applicable to the Processing of Personal Data under the Agreement, including the EU Directive 95/46/EC (the “Directive”), when effective, the General Data Protection Regulation (Regulation (EU) 2016/679) (“GDPR”) and, when effective the California Consumer Privacy Act of 2018 (“CCPA”); “Personal Data” means an information relating to an identified or identifiable natural person that is governed by the Data Protection Laws; “Data Subject,” “Controller,” “Processor,” and Processing” shall have the meaning as defined under the Directive, and when in effect, the GDPR and/or CCPA, as applicable.
 Any capitalized terms not defined herein shall have the respective meanings given to them in the Agreement.

 2. Processing of Personal Data